viralemergence/phylofatality/README.md

 # phylofatality
-Does viral virulence in humans break down along mammalian orders or are other phylogenetic scales important?
+Does viral virulence in humans break down along mammalian orders, or are other phylogenetic scales important?